-New Media Production and Design is a technology centred program that promotes critical thinking to develop engaging content for web-based user experiences, and provides comprehensive training in the tools and techniques used for web design and development.
-The program emphasizes project-based and hands-on training, with students working in teams to produce comprehensive and useful media products.
+Visual communication is critical to impactful content that resonates with audiences and their experience.
+Get the tech-skills and critical thinking skills needed to develop engaging content for web-based user experiences, with comprehensive training in the tools and techniques used for web design and development.
+This program emphasizes project-based and hands-on training, with students working in teams to produce comprehensive and useful media products.